urvesh254/urvesh254/README.md

 	<img src="https://badges.pufler.dev/repos/urvesh254" alt="urvesh254" />
 </p>

-I am a Student pursuing a Bachelor's degree in Computer Engineering 🎒 from L.J.
+I am a student pursuing a Bachelor's degree in Computer Engineering 🎒 from L.J.
 Institute of Engineering and Technology who is obsessed with the idea of improving himself and wants a platform to grow and excel.

 ### About Me 🚀
+Here are some ideas to get you started:
+- 📚 I’m currently started to learning Web Development.
+- 📈 Highly passionate to convert ideas into code 🤓.
 - 🔭 I’m currently involved in Competitive Programming.
-- 📈 Highly passionate to convert ideas into code 🤓.
 - 🤓 I’m looking to collaborate with JAVA and Python 🐍 projects.
+- 🎯 2020-21 Goles : 🌐 Web Development,
 <!-- - 📝 See my [Resume](https://dhhruv.github.io/assets/Dhruv's%20Resume.pdf) to get more info. -->

 ### Connect with me: